 Finally, you may also be interested to know that the Alcázar occasionally organises dramatised visits by night.
 Keep an eye on the official channels to find out when they take place and book your place in advance.

 Don't visit the Alcazar in a hurry.
 Set aside at least two hours of your trip to enjoy its gardens and architecture.

 How to get to Seville

 The Alcázar of Seville is right in the historic centre, very close to the Cathedral and the Santa Cruz district.
-Once you arrive in this area you will have no problem finding the different signs that indicate its entrance, although it is true that it can go unnoticed in the face of the beauty of the surroundings.
-Various city buses will drop you off near this area, as well as the metro line that runs through some areas of Seville.
+Once you arrive in this area you will have no problem finding the different signs that indicate the entrance, although it is true that it can go unnoticed in the face of the beauty of the surroundings.
+Various city buses will drop you off near this area, as well as the metro line that runs through some parts of Seville.

 The nearest metro and bus stop is Puerta de Jerez and from there, if you don't want to walk, you can take a tram that will drop you off at the door of the Cathedral, just a few metres from the Alcázar.

 The Alcázar of Seville is open from Monday to Sunday from 9:30 am all year round.
 In winter it closes at 5pm and in summer at 7pm.
 It is only closed (with some exceptions) on 1 and 6 January, Good Friday and 25 December.
 Outside these hours the Alcazar can be opened to groups attending congresses, symposiums or similar events for the exclusive price of a night visit.